 Or it's just some guys fucking about on mopeds.
-Either way, watching the bikes was cooler than spending the afternoon aimlessly browsing through job listings.
+Either way, watching the bikes was cooler than staring at a JSA queue.

 As the clouds rolled, they gathered at the roundabout to wait for a few more riders.
 All set, they took off, hoping to make it to the industrial estate before it started pissing it down.

 Ash led the charge, his L-plate pack following closely behind.

 The Sports Direct generation might not look as chic as the guys from Quadrophenia but at least they'll never be in thrall to Sting.

 And there's a certain charm and a romance to it that I think would be lost if the UK scene was a direct replica of what's going on in the States.

 Watching them ride off, I understood the importance of places like Ace and the kind of communities that people like Ash have helped to create.
 Anywhere else in London, these guys would be labelled a public nuisance and hooked off the road with some moped-specific ASBO.